CyriacBr/modules-watcher/README.md

 ```

 Then, you can either:
-* Get the changes from the last time `setup` was called.
+* Get the changes since the last time the program was executed.
 * Or actively watch any changes from now on.

 ### Getting changes from last usage

-`makeChanges()` will return changes based on the cache and the checksum of the dependency tree of your entries.
+`makeChanges()` will return changes based on the cache and the current checksum of the dependency tree of your entries.
+This means that changes that occurred when `modules-watcher` wasn't running will be picked up.
 The first time this method is called (there's no cache yet), every entry will be marked as `added`.

 ```ts